nxp-imx/imx-sm/sm/doc/port.md

   Note the supply functions only apply to SoC supplies.
 To manage other voltages the board port needs to redirect the DEV_SM_Voltage*() functions found in dev_sm_voltage_api.h.

+  The BRD_SM_ShutdownRecordLoad() and BRD_SM_ShutdownRecordSave() functions should save/load shutdown
+  information in persistent storage.
+This is often GPR0-3 in the BBNSM.
+Access to these GPR should not be granted to other agents in the cfg file.
+Using these GPR for other things requires changing the implementation of these functions.
+Note these could save nothing or save only the first word and set extLen to 0 on load.

 -#  Implement desire redirection functions:
   - Normally done by adding brd_sm_*.h/c files.
 Some can be copied from other board ports to start.